 Incidence of disease flare in women with SLE increased during pregnancy and within 3 months postpartum.

-The incidence of disease flare in women with systemic lupus erythematous (SLE) increased during pregnancy and within 3 months postpartum, according to the results of a large cohort study published in Annals of the Rheumatic Diseases.
+The incidence of disease flare in women with systemic lupus erythematosus (SLE) increased during pregnancy and within 3 months postpartum, according to the results of a large cohort study published in the Annals of the Rheumatic Diseases.